Publications

 CONCLUSION: mTORC1 signaling is instrumental in the return of muscle strength after a single bout of eccentric contractions in mice.
 Muscle Nerve 54: 914-924, 2016.

 Baumann, Cory W, Haiming M Liu, and LaDora Thompson V. (2016) 2016.
-“Denervation-Induced Activation of the Ubiquitin-Proteasome System Reduces Skeletal Muscle Quantity Not Quality”.
+“Denervation-Induced Activation of the Ubiquitin-Proteasome System Reduces Skeletal Muscle Quantity Not Quality.”.
 PloS One 11 (8): e0160839. https://doi.org/10.1371/journal.pone.0160839.

 It is well known that the ubiquitin-proteasome system is activated in response to skeletal muscle wasting and functions to degrade contractile proteins.
 The loss of these proteins inevitably reduces skeletal muscle size (i.e., quantity).
 However, it is currently unknown whether activation of this pathway also affects function by impairing the muscle's intrinsic ability to produce force (i.e., quality).
 Therefore, the purpose of this study was twofold, (1) document how the ubiquitin-proteasome system responds to denervation and (2) identify the physiological consequences of these changes.
 To induce soleus muscle atrophy, C57BL6 mice underwent tibial nerve transection of the left hindlimb for 7 or 14 days (n = 6-8 per group).
 At these time points, content of several proteins within the ubiquitin-proteasome system were determined via Western blot, while ex vivo whole muscle contractility was specifically analyzed at day 14.
 Denervation temporarily increased several key proteins within the ubiquitin-proteasome system, including the E3 ligase MuRF1 and the proteasome subunits 19S, α7 and β5.
 These changes were accompanied by reductions in absolute peak force and power, which were offset when expressed relative to physiological cross-sectional area.
 Contrary to peak force, absolute and relative forces at submaximal stimulation frequencies were significantly greater following 14 days of denervation.
 Taken together, these data represent two keys findings.
 First, activation of the ubiquitin-proteasome system is associated with reductions in skeletal muscle quantity rather than quality.
 Second, shortly after denervation, it appears the muscle remodels to compensate for the loss of neural activity via changes in Ca2+ handling.

 Baumann, Cory W, Russell G Rogers, and Jeffrey S Otis.
 (2016) 2016.
-“Utility of 17-(allylamino)-17-Demethoxygeldanamycin Treatment for Skeletal Muscle Injury”.
+“Utility of 17-(allylamino)-17-Demethoxygeldanamycin Treatment for Skeletal Muscle Injury.”.
 Cell Stress & Chaperones 21 (6): 1111-17.

 Repeated eccentric contractions can injure skeletal muscle and result in functional deficits that take several weeks to fully recover.
 The 70-kDa heat shock protein (Hsp70) is a stress-inducible molecular chaperone that maintains protein quality and plays an integral role in the muscle's repair processes following injury.
 Here, we attempted to hasten this recovery by pharmacologically inducing Hsp70 expression in mouse skeletal muscle with 17-(allylamino)-17-demethoxygeldanamycin (17-AAG) (40 mg/kg) both prior to and throughout the first 7 days after an injurious bout of 150 maximal eccentric contractions.
 Hsp70 content in the injured skeletal muscle was strongly induced following the eccentric contractions and remained elevated over the next 7 days as the muscle underwent repair.
 Treatment with 17-AAG increased Hsp70 content ∼fivefold; however, this was significantly less than that induced by the injury.
 Moreover, 17-AAG treatment did not recover the decrements to in vivo isometric torque production following the bout of eccentric contractions.
 Together, these findings demonstrate that although Hsp70 content was induced in the uninjured skeletal muscle, treatment of 17-AAG (40 mg/kg) was not a preventive measure to either reduce the severity of skeletal muscle damage or enhance functional recovery following a bout of maximal eccentric contractions.

 Baumann, Cory W, and Dongmin Kwak.
 (2016) 2016.
-“Echinacea Supplementation: Does it Really Improve Aerobic Fitness?”.
+“Echinacea Supplementation: Does It Really Improve Aerobic Fitness?”.
 Journal of Exercise Nutrition & Biochemistry 20 (3): 1-6.

 PURPOSE: Echinacea is an herbal supplement used by endurance athletes for its performance boosting properties.
 It is thought that Echinacea improves the blood's oxygen carrying capacity by increasing production of erythropoietin (EPO), a glycoprotein that regulates red blood cell formation.
 Subsequently, these changes would lead to an overall improvement in maximal oxygen uptake (VO2max) and running economy (RE), two markers of aerobic fitness.
 The purpose of this review is to briefly discuss the physiological variables associated with distance running performance and how these variables are influenced by Echinacea supplementation.